Click here to download the full example code

 from fury import window from fury.data import fetch_gltf, read_viz_gltf from fury.gltf import glTF

 Retrieving the model with skeletal animations.
 We’re choosing the RiggedFigure model here.

-Initializing the glTF object, You can additionaly set apply_normals=True.
+Initializing the glTF object, You can additionally set apply_normals=True.
 Note: Normals might not work well as intended with skinning animations.

 Get the skinning timeline using skin_timeline method, Choose the animation name you want to visualize.
 Note: If there’s no name for animation, It’s stored as anim_0, anim_1 etc

 Create a scene, and show manager.
-Initialize the show manager and add timeline to the scene (No need to add actors to the scene seperately).
+Initialize the show manager and add timeline to the scene (No need to add actors to the scene separately).

 define a timer_callback.
 Use the update_skin method, It updates the timeline and applies skinning to actors (and bones).